Swiggy/grill/README.md

 ## Motivation
 * * *
 * Reduce the overload of writing Functional Tests at the same time better their quality.
-* Functional Tests should test the behaviour of your application, without any knowledge of its internals(Behaviour Driven Testing/Black Box Testing).
+* Functional Tests should test the behaviour of your application, without any knowledge of its internals (Behaviour Driven/ Black Box Tests).
-* Functional Tests should be declarative, so its easy to read, understand and review them.
+* Functional Tests should be declarative, so it's easy to read, understand and review them.
-* There should be an easy way to mock external dependencies and setup infra components.
+* Provide an easy way to mock external dependencies and setup infra components.

 ## How it Works
 * * *
 * It defines a testcase using a list of stubs, assertions and cleaners and an Action method to invoke the public api of your application.
-* This pattern has organically emerged from writing functional tests using the original oh-my-test-helper project.
 ```
 type Stub interface {
 	Stub() error